 - An episode of CSI: NY involved a Juvenile Hell prison that paid kickbacks to a well-known Hanging Judge so he would sentence juvies to go there so the prison would justify asking for additional (secretly mis-spent) funding from the Department of Corrections.
 This scheme was finally discovered when the judge was assassinated in a drive-by shooting and, once the apparent leads to it being a hit by The Mafiya turned out to be a Red Herring, the investigators found the real perpetrator: one of the prison's former inmates, who had his life completely destroyed and was deeply traumatized by his stay, because the judge had sent him there as "punishment" for stealing a pack of chewing gum.

-- Law & Order had an episode about a prison that, although not private as a whole, had privatized its healthcare.
+- One episode of Law & Order is about a prison that, although not private as a whole, has privatized its healthcare.
 This leads to a dangerous schizophrenic inmate not being properly treated in order to cut costs.
 He subsequently murders someone immediately after his release, and the DAs must ensure the person responsible for his care is held to account.

 - Leverage: Nate ends up in a prison like this in the season 3 premiere.
 It turns out Nate was maneuvered into the prison to see if he could take down the Corrupt Corporate Executive that owned it, which of course he did.

-- Motive: A respected judge is murdered.
+- Motive: In "Chronology of Pain", a respected judge is murdered.
 The team discovers that when she was a juvenile court judge, she accepted kickbacks to give out harsher sentences and send juvenile delinquents to a privately owned "rehabilitation camp".
 The man running the camp was a sadist who tortured the kids he did not like.

 - In season 3 of Orange Is the New Black, the main setting, Litchfield Federal Correctional Institution, is sold to private investors to prevent its closing.
 Several cost-cutting measures (such as prepackaged meals) are instituted in short order, and the inmates are able to apply for jobs making lingerie for the investors' business.
 They're paid far below minimum wage, but still much better than the jobs in prison operations.